Parisson/Telemeta/README.rst

 1.6
 ++++

-Telemeta is now usable on any OS, ready for development and for production use cases in 5 mn!
+* Provide a docker image and composition for the full Telemeta application bundle.

+  One month after the publication of docker-compose around march 2015, we had managed to build a prototyped composition which bundled all the dependencies of Telemeta and TimeSide.
+It took almost one year to deeply investigate all the capabilities of Docker and various images to finally release a propoer composition which bundles all the necessary applications and modules.
+So we can say that Telemeta is now usable on **any OS** in 5 mn!
 B-)

-* Provide a docker image and composition for the full Telemeta application bundle.
-* Install new useful tools and modules : Conda, Jupyter notebook,
 * Full refactoring of the search engine and interface using django-haystack and ElasticSearch with new faceting and smart filtering features
 * Add an automatic EPUB3 ebook exporter for corpus and collections embedding metadata, image and audio materials.
+* Install new useful tools and modules like Conda, Jupyter notebook and `many others <https://github.com/Parisson/TimeSide/blob/master/conda-requirements.txt>`_
 * Upgrade of every dependency bundle in the composition
 * Many, many bugfixes
 * Thanks to all partners for this **huge** release!